kosl/ihipp-examples/docs/week2.md

 Do you know of possible ways of organizing work in parallel?
 How can the operations be distributed between threads?
 Is there a way to control the order of threads?

 ## 7. V: OpenMP constructs and Synchronisations

 ## Worksharing constructs
 The work-sharing constructs divides the execution of the code region among different members of team threads.
-These are the constructs that do not launch the new threads and they are enclosed dynamically within the parallel region
+These are the constructs that do not launch the new threads and they are enclosed dynamically within the parallel region.
- Some of the examples of the work sharing constructs are:
+Some examples of the work sharing constructs are:

 • sections
 • for
 • task